dominictarr/meta-test/README.md

 #Meta-Test (alpha)#

+aims:
+  meta-test aims to be a reliable and flexible test framework that extracts very good information about the behaviour of code it's currently optomised for robustness. the worst kind of bug in a test framework is one that creates false results (false negative or false positive). the next worse is one that obscures true results.

 current features:

   * run expresso, and nodeunit tests (adapters use a very simple API easy to add more)